Last updated on 9th of December 2020

 - Groupings of fields, i.e. which set of fields should be displayed together

 Now it’s time to try it out.
 Let’s get our hands dirty…

 A bit hidden in the depth of the UI5 documentation you can find instructions on How to build an SAP Fiori elements based app using WebIDE

 Note that the SAP Business Application Studio has just been released.
 It is the next generation of the WebIDE.
 For details please refer to this blog on its release.

 Do try out the developer tutorial for SAP Fiori tools (see below)!

 SAP Fiori tools further eases & accelerates the development of SAP Fiori elements based apps.
-This collection of productivity tools is available for SAP Business Application Studio as well as for Visual Studio Code (via extensions).
+This collection of productivity tools is available for SAP Business Application Studio as well as for Visual Studio Code (via the VSC marketplace).

 As I learn more about SAP Fiori elements, I’ll continue to share my findings with you.